 It looks innocuous, so you play it.
-A bit later you turn the last hidden card in a column, which just happens to be the six of diamonds.
+A bit later, you turn the last hidden card in a column, which happens to be the six of diamonds.

 Furthermore, there is much improvement that might be made to the order of the current game state if only a column could be emptied.
 Unfortunately, there is no open seven available on which to place the six of diamonds to clear the column.
 But, there would have been an open seven if you had not earlier moved the six of hearts onto the seven of hearts.

-An open card is one which is visible and has no other card atop it.
+An open card is one that is visible and has no other card atop it.
 Unless the card is an ace, at least one more card can be placed atop of it.

-Thus, an open card that is not an ace should be viewed as an asset or resource, that once used is gone.
-When a card is place atop of an unused card, it is no longer called unused, but is called used.
+Thus, an open card that is not an ace should be viewed as an asset or resource that, once used, is gone.
+When a card is placed atop of an unused card, it is no longer called unused but is called used.